sbb-design-systems/lyne-components/README.md

 - Repo -> Insights -> Community -> Fullfill checklist
 - Prevent push to master
 - npm script ```start``` runs stencil and storybook in parallel.
 We need sequential.
 Problem is that ```start:stencil``` has no exit code since it is serving and watching, so the second sequential command ```start:storybook``` is not run.
 Quick fix is to run them parallel.
-- In Storybook, css changes are not updated in watch mode
 - Different secrets and env-variables on git, travis and netlify.
   - Document exactly which key is needed for what and where to generate it
   - Before production: regenerate all keys